 In addition to the 32-credit physics major course of study, physics majors typically earn a minor or second major in another field such as mathematics, computer science, chemistry, biology, environmental science, or business.
-Such choices arise for diverse reasons, including graduate study in physics, graduate study in other fields that use physics[‡] (such as physical chemistry, biological physics, medical physics, radiology, meteorology, geophysics, astrophysics, etc.) or other professions that rely heavily on mathematical modeling (e.g. actuarial science).
+Such choices arise for diverse reasons, including graduate study in physics, graduate study in other fields that use physics (such as physical chemistry, biological physics, medical physics, radiology, meteorology, geophysics, astrophysics, etc.) or other professions that rely heavily on mathematical modeling (e.g. actuarial science).
+Note that the Multidisciplinary Studies Degree in Physics is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.

-Engineering Science (BSc)
+Multidisciplinary Studies Degree in Engineering Science (BS)

-Through SNU's multidisciplinary concentration and a partnership with Oklahoma Christian University (OC), students may complete a program of study and earn a Bachelor of Science degree.
-This coursework will also prepare students to then transfer to OC to earn, with additional coursework, a BSc in Mechanical Engineering.
+Through SNU's multidisciplinary studies degree option and a partnership with Oklahoma Christian University (OC), students may complete a program of study and earn a Multidisciplinary Studies Degree (BS).
+This coursework will also prepare students to then transfer SNU course credit to OC to earn, with additional coursework, a BS in Mechanical Engineering (BSME), should they choose.
+This dual degree transfer agreement allows SNU students to earn a degree in engineering science and seamlessly transfer to OC to complete their bachelor's degree in mechanical engineering.
+Note that the Multidisciplinary Studies Degree in Engineering Science (BS) is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.